djdt/spcal/docs/source/background/thresholds.rst

 The best method to find the :term:`detection threshold` will depend on the data being analysed.
 SPCal will use aspects of the loaded sample to choose between using Gaussian, Poisson of compound-Poisson statistics.
-For data that is consistently above five counts, Gaussian statistics are used, otherwise Poisson or compound-Poisson dending on the integer nature of the data.
+For data that is consistently above five counts, Gaussian statistics are used, otherwise Poisson or compound-Poisson depending on the integer nature of the data.
 Values are considered integer if they are within 0.05 of an integer value, as data exports from ICP-MS often seem to have a small offset from true integers.
-The detection threhold is then calculated for the chosen :term:`error rate` (:math:`\alpha`).
+The detection threshold is then calculated for the chosen :term:`error rate` (:math:`\alpha`).

 Error rates
 -----------